grafana/grafana/docs/sources/administration/team-management/_index.md

 Grafana Teams makes it easy to organize and administer groups of users in your enterprise.
 Teams allows you to grant permissions to a group of users instead of granting permissions to individual users one at a time.

-Teams are useful in a wide variety of scenarios, such as when onboarding new colleagues or needing access to report on secure financial data.
+Teams are useful in a wide variety of scenarios, such as when onboarding new colleagues or needing access to reports on secure financial data.
 When you add a user to a team, they get access to all resources assigned to that team.

 ## Teams concepts

-A Grafana Team is a group of users within an organization that have common permissions, including dashboard and data source, and those permissions apply to **all members** of that team.
+A Grafana Team is a group of users within an organization that have common permissions, including access to dashboards and data sources, and those permissions apply to **all members** of that team.
 For example, instead of assigning six users access to the same dashboard, you can create a team that consists of those users and assign dashboard permissions to the team.
 A user can belong to multiple teams.

 A Team grants permissions to a wide variety of resources including: